-The Perlmutter Cancer Center at the NYU Langone Medical Center is a National Cancer Institute-designated cancer center, devoted to both research and treatment of cancer patients.
-With multiple locations throughout New York and teams of experts on staff, Perlmutter has a big reach, often taking on referrals of patients who cannot get adequate care elsewhere.
-Among these are mesothelioma patients, who can benefit from clinical trials, mesothelioma specialists, and a multi-disciplinary approach to care.
+Perlmutter Cancer Center at the NYU Langone Medical Center is a National Cancer Institute-designated cancer center.
+Perlmutter focuses on both cancer research and patient care.
+With an expert staff and multiple locations throughout New York, Perlmutter has an extensive a big reach.
+The center often takes referrals for patients are unable to receive adequate care elsewhere.
+Among these are mesothelioma patients, who can benefit from clinical trials, specialized care, and a multi-disciplinary treatment approach.

 About NYU Langone Medical Center

-The medical school at NYU has a long tradition of excellence, dating back to its founding in 1841.
-The Langone Medical Center connected to the medical school also has a long history—it actually dates back to the founding of the Almshouse Hospital in 1736—but the name was only changed from NYU Medical Center to NYU Langone Medical Center in 2008 when the facility received a $200 million donation from the Langone family.
-Year after year the Langone Medical Center, which includes several hospitals, is named as one of the top hospitals and medical centers in the country.
+Founded in 1841, the medical school at NYU has a long tradition of excellence.
+The Langone Medical Center has an even longer history.
+Langone dates back to the founding of the Almshouse Hospital in 1736.
+The name was changed from NYU Medical Center to NYU Langone Medical Center in 2008 when the facility received a $200 million donation from the Langone family.
+Year after year, the Langone Medical Center is recognized as one of the top hospitals in the country.

-The Medical Center first received the distinction of housing a National Cancer Institute (NCI)-designated cancer center in 1975.
-The cancer center is now known as the Laura and Isaac Perlmutter Cancer Center.
-It includes multiple locations throughout the city, including serval Manhattan locations and facilities in Brooklyn, Queens, and Long Island.
+Langone Medical Center first received the distinction of housing a National Cancer Institute (NCI)-designated cancer center in 1975.
+The cancer center is now named the Laura and Isaac Perlmutter Cancer Center.
+The Cancer Center includes multiple locations throughout the New York City, including several Manhattan locations and facilities in Brooklyn, Queens, and Long Island.

 The Perlmutter Cancer Center, an NCI-Designated Cancer Center

-The Laura and Isaac Perlmutter Cancer Center at the NYU Langone Medical Center is a cancer center that leads the way in both treatment and care for cancer patients and cancer research.
-The Cancer Center provides patients with a multi-disciplinary approach to treatment, providing a team of experts that analyzes each patient’s unique situation and needs and then develops a personalized treatment plan.
+The Laura and Isaac Perlmutter Cancer Center at the NYU Langone Medical Center leads the way in research, treatment, and care for cancer patients.
+The Cancer Center utilizes a multi-disciplinary approach to treatment, analyzing each patient’s unique needs and developing personalized treatment plans.

-The Perlmutter Cancer Center is also a designated cancer center, a distinction given by the National Cancer Institute to only a limited number of facilities around the country.
-The designation demonstrates the Cancer Center’s commitment to advanced cancer research and translating that research into better approaches for treating, preventing, and diagnosing all types of cancer.
+The Perlmutter Cancer Center is also a designated cancer center, a distinction given by the National Cancer Institute to a limited number of facilities across the country.
+The designation demonstrates the Cancer Center’s commitment to advanced cancer research and translating that research into better approaches to cancer treatment, prevention, and diagnoses.

-The Perlmutter Cancer Center is one of few cancer treatment facilities that actually have mesothelioma specialists on staff.
-As a rare type of cancer, not many specialists exist, but patients referred to Langone get the benefit of two such specialists as well as a whole staff of experts in all areas of medicine related to cancer treatment.
+The Perlmutter Cancer Center is one of few cancer treatment facilities with mesothelioma specialists on staff.
+Because mesothelioma is such a rare cancer, few specialists exist.
+Patients referred to Langone have access to two mesothelioma specialists as well as a staff of experts in general cancer treatment.

-Dr. Harvey Pass is a cardiothoracic surgeon and mesothelioma specialists heading up Langone’s Thoracic Surgery Division.
-Dr. Pass has helped to develop fellowship programs at NYU to educate future experts in this field, and he has also led important research into understanding mesothelioma and the biomarkers that identify it, including the discovery of the biomarker osteopontin.
-At Langone, Dr. Pass has worked to develop the use of photodynamic therapy, a treatment that uses light to kill cancer cells.
-This minimally invasive procedure has helped mesothelioma patients live longer.
+Dr. Harvey Pass is a cardiothoracic surgeon and mesothelioma specialist.
+Dr. Pass is the head of Langone’s Thoracic Surgery Division.
+He helped develop fellowship programs at NYU to educate future experts and has led important research of mesothelioma biomarkers.
+At Langone, Dr. Pass has worked on the development of photodynamic therapy, a treatment that uses light to kill cancer cells.
+This minimally invasive procedure has helped extend life expectancy for those diagnosed with mesothelioma.

 Also on staff at Langone is oncologist Daniel Sterman.
 Dr. Sterman is an expert in pulmonology, including diseases like mesothelioma.
-He has been instrumental in leading clinical trials using immunotherapy, vaccine therapy, and gene therapy to treat lung cancer and mesothelioma.
-He is also a leading proponent of using a multi-disciplinary approach to treat cancer patients.
+He has been instrumental in clinical trials using immunotherapy, vaccine therapy, and gene therapy to treat lung cancer and mesothelioma.
+Dr. Sterman is also a proponent of the multi-disciplinary approach to cancer treatment.

-Surgical procedures are often one of the most important parts of cancer treatment.
-Patients with pleural mesothelioma can benefit from the expert thoracic surgeons working at Langone and those with any type of mesothelioma can benefit from a variety of procedures offered here: fluid drainage, pleurodesis, pleurectomy/decortication, and cytoreduction for peritoneal mesothelioma.
-Pleural mesothelioma patients may also be eligible for an extrapleural pneumonectomy, a radical surgery that can only be performed by experienced surgeons, like those on staff at Langone.
+Surgical procedures often play an important role in cancer treatment.
+Patients with pleural mesothelioma can benefit from expert thoracic surgeons working at Langone.
+Also, patients with any type of mesothelioma benefit from procedures like fluid drainage, pleurodesis, pleurectomy/decortication, and cytoreduction.
+Pleural mesothelioma patients may also be eligible for an extrapleural pneumonectomy, a radical surgery that must be performed by experienced surgeons like those at Langone.

-A variety of chemotherapy options are also available for patients, including those drugs that work best for pleural or peritoneal mesothelioma.
-Patients may also be enrolled in clinical trials that are testing novel chemotherapy drugs.
-Radiation therapy options include intensity-modulated radiation therapy, an advanced technique that uses a targeted beam of radiation to focus on the tumor while avoiding and protecting healthy tissues.
+A variety of chemotherapy options are also available for patients.
+Patients may also enroll in clinical trials for novel chemotherapy drugs.
+Radiation therapy options include intensity-modulated radiation therapy, an advanced technique that uses a targeted beam of radiation which focuses specifically on the tumor while avoiding healthy tissues.